Nanuet: "The flawed jewel of the Hudson Lowlands"

 Here're some of our proud engines.

 This is supposedly "The Four Corners" which refers to the intersection of Middletown and 59.
-I don't think anyone but Nanuet old-timers knows this expression (say it with a Long Island accent and it comes out as "Alzheimers").
+I don't think anyone but Nanuet old-timers knows this expression.
 To be honest, this shot looks more like the intersection of Middletown and Church/Old Middletown, looking north.
 You can see what looks to be the fire bell in the middle of the image, prominently featured in the image of our first firehouse, above.

 Martins Lake is just north of Townline Road, and just east of the old Erie-Lackawanna tracks.
 It was largely shored up when Argow was constructed.